Canada at the Olympics

-Canada has sent athletes to every Winter Olympic Games and every Summer Olympic Games since its debut at the 1900 games with the exception of the 1980 Summer Olympics, which it boycotted along with the USA and other countries.
+Canada has sent athletes to every Winter Olympic Games and every Summer Olympic Games since its debut at the 1900 games with the exception of the 1980 Summer Olympics, which it boycotted along with the US and other countries.
 Canada has won at least one medal at every Olympics in which it has competed.
 The Canadian Olympic Committee (COC) is the National Olympic Committee for Canada.

 At the 2010 Winter Olympics, Canada would win more gold medals than any other competing nation for the first time.
 Canada also served as the host nation of the 2010 Winter Olympics, with the games taking place in Vancouver, British Columbia.

 Hosted Games

 Canada has hosted the winter Olympic games twice, the 1988 Winter Olympics in Calgary, and the 2010 Winter Olympics in Vancouver.